analythium/shiny-load-balancing/README.md

 shiny run --reload app/app.py
 ```

-Our `Dockerfile` has the following:
+A minimal `Dockerfile` needs the following:

 ```Dockerfile
 FROM python:3.9